The coronavirus pandemic explained, one year on

 How many cases have been reported?

-Over 100 million cases have been reported, with COVID-19 infections now found in every continent on Earth, including Antarctica.
-Over two million people have died.
+Over 100 million cases have been reported, with COVID-19 infections now found on every continent, including Antarctica.
+Over 2 million people have died.

-Over half of these deaths have been recorded in just six nations: the US, Brazil, India, Mexico, the UK and Italy.
+Over half of these deaths have happened in just six nations: the US, Brazil, India, Mexico, the UK and Italy.
 In the US alone, over 400,000 deaths have been recorded.

 On the other end of the scale are great success stories.
-Australia and New Zealand's approach to aggressively suppress or outright eliminate the virus with hard, fast lockdowns and strict border controls have helped to stop outbreaks throughout the year.
+Australia's and New Zealand's efforts to aggressively suppress or outright eliminate the virus with hard, fast lockdowns and strict border controls have helped to stop outbreaks throughout the year.

 How does the coronavirus spread?